hike-eclat/docs/docs/experiment_ddos_double_token_bucket.rst

 ..
 Inside the container run: ``cd /opt/eclat-daemon && testbed/ddos_double_token_bucket_with_sampler.sh``

-To execture the experiment, run the following command in the HIKe / eCLAT container:
+To execute the experiment, run the following command in the HIKe / eCLAT container:

 .. code-block:: shell